 “Fuck.”
-Peter scanned the hall like a spooked prey animal.
-Students were chilling by their lockers.
-Some were bullshitting with their friends, while others were getting ready to go to class.
+Peter scanned the locker-lined hall like a spooked prey animal.
 “Guys, Dee Sonay is a motherfucking Pain Lord.
-I bet that’s a hundred times worse than the Demigorgon.
+I bet that’s a hundred times worse than a goddamn Demigorgon.
 What if she—”

 Eun slapped his shoulder with a light backhand.
-“We have a few months.
-We shouldn’t waste them by—”
+“We have a few months until senior prom.
+We shouldn’t waste it by—”

 “Peter is right.”
 Kora looked suspiciously from side to side.
-“We must be vigilant, lest that evil blaggard catch us una—”
+“We must be vigilant, lest that evil blaggard catch us unawa—”

-Eun sighed loudly and rolled her eyes.
-“Guys, you’re gonna burn out.
-That’s what she wants—can’t you see that?”
+Eun sighed.
+“Guys, this is exactly what she wants—can’t you see that?”

 Kora scowled at Eun.
-“So what do you suggest?”
+“What do you suggest?”

-Eun returned Kora’s stare, her gaze level and steady.
-“For starters, we shouldn’t be walking around in threatcon charlie—”
+“For starters, we shouldn’t be living in threatcon charlie—”

 “Worst one’s delta,” Peter muttered.

 Eun nodded approvingly.
-Kora was using Earth-side lingo, meaning she was throttling back on the Kor’Thank SMASH! mentality.
-Both she and Peter had noticed weeks that their interdimensional friend’s mode of speech was a rough indicator as to how she was feeling.
+Kora had switched back to using Earth-side lingo, meaning she was throttling back on the Kor’Thank SMASH! mentality.
+Both she and Peter had noticed that Kora’s speech was a rough indicator as to how she was feeling.

-Eun walked up to Blake Turner and his gaggle of jock buddies, all of whom were clustered around his locker.
+Eun walked up to Blake and his jocks, all of whom were clustered around his open locker.
 Blake looked her up and down.

 “Oh, look,” he sneered.
 “It’s Eun Yin—Peter Lee’s geisha fuck-buddy.”

-“Oh, look,” Eun retorted, “It’s Blake Turner—a highly insecure roid-monkey who’s clinging to the last vestiges of his self-importance.
-Deep down, he knows that as life progresses from frat boy keggers into quiet, desperate misery, he’ll spend his remaining years contemplating where it all went wrong.
-Take comfort in your racist insults, because existence is going to take everything of importance from you.”
+“Oh, look,” Eun retorted, “It’s Blake Turner—an insecure roid-monkey clinging to the last vestiges of his self-importance.
+Deep down, he knows that as life progresses from frat boy keggers into quiet, desperate misery, he’ll spend his waking moments contemplating where it all went wrong.
+Take comfort in your racist insults, because existence is going to take everything of value from you.”

 There was a long, pregnant silence.
-The jocks exchanged uncertain glances: what the fuck just happened?
+The jocks exchanged uncertain glances.
+What just happened?
 And why do I feel so alone and empty?

-“I’m flattered you think I’d want to talk with you,” she said to Blake, “but I’m sorry to say that’s not the case.”
+“I’m flattered you think I want to talk to you,” she said to Blake, “but that’s not the case.”

 “What?”
-Blake stared at her with narrowed eyes.
+His eyes narrowed.
 “So why are you here?”

-Eun raked her gaze across the cluster of nervous jocks.
-They were still standing around, despite Blake’s dismissal.
+Eun raked her gaze across the cluster of jocks.
+They were still standing around, despite Blake’s earlier dismissal.

 They promptly dispersed, revealing Dee Sonay, clad in a black belly shirt and a matching skirt.
 She’d been standing in their midst, concealed by their hulking physiques.

-“So you’re a student now.”
+“You’re a student here.”
 Eun didn’t look away.

 Neither did Dee.
 “I am.”